Mukluk

-Mukluks or kamik (ᑲᒥᒃ [kaˈmik]) (singular: ᑲᒪᒃ kamak, plural: ᑲᒦᑦ kamiit) are a soft boot, traditionally made of reindeer (caribou) skin or sealskin, and worn by Arctic aboriginal people, including the Inuit, Iñupiat, and Yup'ik.
+Mukluks or kamik (ᑲᒥᒃ [kaˈmik]) (singular: ᑲᒪᒃ kamak, plural: ᑲᒦᑦ kamiit) are soft boots, traditionally made of reindeer (caribou) skin or sealskin, and worn by Indigenous Arctic peoples, including Inuit, Iñupiat, and Yup'ik.

 Mukluks may be worn over an inner boot liner and under a protective overshoe.
 The term mukluk is often used for any soft boot designed for cold weather, and modern designs may use both traditional and modern materials.
 The word mukluk is of Yup'ik origin, from maklak, the bearded seal, while kamik is an Inuit word.

 Related boots

-Soft-soled boots, of similar materials (mostly sealskin and caribou-skin) and designs, but with local variations, are traditionally worn in circumpolar areas.
+Soft-soled boots, of similar materials (mostly sealskin and caribou-skin) and designs, but with local variations, are traditionally worn in the Arctic and subarctic areas.
 These include the North American Arctic, including Greenland, the European Arctic, including Fennoscandia, and Siberia.

-Another type of boot, sometimes called an Inuit boot, originating in Greenland and the eastern part of Alaska, is made by binding it with animal cartilage, and has a centre seam running down to the foot of the boot.
+Another type of boot, sometimes called an Inuit boot, originating in Greenland and the eastern part of Alaska, is made by binding it with animal sinew, and has a centre seam running down to the foot of the boot.

 Another type has a soft leather sole, but the upper is knitted out of wool or a wool-rayon blend.
-Often called "slipper socks", these are traditionally worn by the people of the Hindu Kush Mountains.
+Often called "slipper socks", these are traditionally worn by the people of the Hindu Kush mountains.

 Use

 As mukluks are soft-soled, and flex with the feet, they allow hunters to move very quietly.
 A wearer can run, tip-toe, and even dance in mukluks.
 They are also designed for use in the tundra.

 Mukluks weigh little.
-While, for instance, U.S. Marine extreme-cold-weather boots weigh 8 lb, soft-soled boots made using modern materials weigh less than a tenth of that.
+While, for instance, the United States Marines extreme-cold-weather boots weigh 8 lb, soft-soled boots made using modern materials weigh less than a tenth of that.
 Lighter shoes also allow for more efficient running.

 Care

-Fur garments, including kamiks, are modernly stored in an unheated annexe.
+Fur garments, including kamiks, are in the modern day stored in an unheated annexe.
 In a home with forced-air heating, the interior air is warm and very dry.
 The warmth and dryness would cause the furs to deteriorate quickly.
 On sunny days they are aired outside, especially in spring.
 After a season's storage, traditional skin kamiks tend to stiffen and need to be worked and stretched to make them pliable again.

 Allowing traditional boots to dry between uses hinders rot, letting the boots last longer.
 Multiple pairs can be worn in rotation to allow them more time to dry.